|

 Grid-based Map Analysis

-Techniques and GIS Modeling, GeoAlberta Conference,
+Techniques and GIS Modeling, GeoAlberta Conference, Edmonton, Alberta, Canada, May, 2006.

-and follow-on intermediate sessions.
+Half-day workshop with introductory and follow-on intermediate sessions.

 Applying Raster